We treat your loved one like family, offering respite for you and enhancing the caregiving experience. Learn more

 A caregiver shows her patient how to use small hand weights.
 RAH-Excercise-01 1

-Just as with those of advanced age, when you have diabetes, the things so many people take for granted every day can end up being unique challenges.
-Meal planning revolves around making sure your diet is diabetic-friendly.
-Keeping fit and active is even more important.
+There can be health concerns that come naturally because of aging.
+But if you have diabetes, the things you take for granted every day can end up being challenging.
+Meal planning revolves around making sure your diet is diabetic-friendly and you avoid diabetes-related weight gain.
+Keeping fit and active is even more important, too.
 And, of course, you always have to make time for testing your blood glucose levels.

-What often makes this even harder is when people are diagnosed with diabetes late in life, when their day-to-day schedule has become so engrained that it’s a nearly impossible routine to break.
+What often makes this even harder is when people are diagnosed with diabetes late in life.
+By this time, their day-to-day schedule has become so ingrained that it’s a nearly impossible routine to break.

-Fortunately, from education to training to maintenance, Right at Home caregivers can be a powerful ally helping you or your loved ones keep on top of diabetes management.
+Fortunately, Right at Home of Central Orange County’s caregivers can be a powerful ally in helping you or your loved one stay on top of your diabetes symptoms, including positive reinforcement and daily reminders for ongoing management.

 A caregiver talks to her patient, an elderly woman, while they unpack groceries.